grantwinney/52-Weeks-of-Pi/README.md

 5. **Simon Clone**: A clone of the Simon pattern-matching game from the 80's.

+6. **RGB / LED Experiment**: Experimenting with an RGB LED, getting it to randomly cycle through different color combinations.

 ## Mocking RPi.GPIO

 The "mock" GPIOmock.py script allows for development on a machine that is not the Raspberry Pi, and thus doesn't have the RPi.GPIO package installed.
 It just outputs a message to the console that indicates its usage.
 I created it by referencing the comments available in the source/py_gpio.c file in the [RPi.GPIO module](https://pypi.python.org/pypi/RPi.GPIO), also available on [GitHub](https://github.com/Tieske/rpi-gpio/blob/master/source/py_gpio.c).